We are delighted to be working with NHS England in a landmark project that is trying to increase adherence in patients with Type 2 Diabetes.

 The NHS is keen to help patients take their medication as prescribed.
 There is a large amount of research, including by organisation such as the World Health Organisation and the NHS, that less than 50% of the patients take their medication as prescribed.
 With advances in technology, the NHS believes that patients can be assisted to improve their adherence, and thereby manage their condition better.
 If this also saves the NHS money, then all the better.

 NHS England selected the YOURmeds product as one of the best ways of helping patients take their medication.
 YOURmeds is seen as ground breaking in that it uses technology to bring people together, where every person in a patient's support network 'buys-in' to their care.
 Initial work done by YOURmeds suggests that people who have had a lot of difficulty managing their medication regimes, after a few months on YOURmeds, are taking their medication correctly in more than 7 times in 10.
 This is seen very positively in the clinical field.

-The Study will recruit 156 patients diagnosed with Type 2 Diabetes across 6 GP Surgeries in Somerset, Hampshire and Wiltshire, and independently assess them over a three month period.
+The Study will recruit 156 patients diagnosed with Type 2 Diabetes and independently assess them over a three month period.
 What is being measured is whether their adherence has increased over the period.
 Public Health England will evaluate the results and assess implications across England as a whole.
-HRA Approval has been obtained, and patient recruitment will start May 29th.
+HRA Approval has been obtained, and patient recruitment will start shortly.